codemagic-ci-cd/codemagic-docs/content/knowledge-firebase/firebase-crashlytics-dsym-uploading.md

 ---
-description: How to upload dSYM artifacts to Firebase Crashlytics
 title: Firebase Crashlytics dSYM uploading
+description: Enhancing Crash Log Debugging with dSYM files
 weight: 13
 aliases:
   - /custom-scripts/firebase-crashlytics-dsym-uploading
   - knowledge-base/firebase-crashlytics-dsym-uploading
 ---
 **dSYM** files store the debug symbols for your app.
 They contain mapping information to decode a stack-trace into a readable format.
 The purpose of **dSYM** is to replace symbols in the crash logs with the specific methods so it will be readable and helpful for debugging the crash.

 A sample project for uploading **dSYM** files to Firebase Crashlytics can be found in our [Sample projects repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/firebase_crashlytics_demo_project).

+### How to upload dSYM artifacts to Firebase Crashlytics using codemagic.yaml

 In order to generate debug symbols, Firebase Crashlytics must be installed using the following script in your `codemagic.yaml`: